shelfio/jest-dynamodb/readme.md

 };
 ```

-Or a function (particularly useful when resolving DynamoDB setup from Serverless or other `async` method):
+Or as an async function (particularly useful when resolving DynamoDB setup dynamically from `serverless.yml`):

 ```js
 module.exports = async () => {